 The Marine Corps: A Sense of Challenge

-Marines are made, not born.
-12 weeks of the toughest training in the world transforms citizens into members of the United States’ most noble brotherhood (Making Marines Overview).
+“Marines are made, not born.
+12 weeks of the toughest training in the world transforms citizens into members of the United States’ most noble brotherhood” (Making Marines Overview).

 Embedded in American, if not worldwide, lore is a preconceived notion of the United States Marine Corps (USMC).
 Due to the predominance of folk-like stories about Marines in movies and advertising, Americans have come to see the Marine Corps in a certain way.
 Accordingly, the USMC uses this idea of what a Marine should be to recruit, through an appeal to personal challenge, masculinity, and sense of brotherhood, those not yet in the Corps.
 An immaculate portrayal of these appeals comes in true form through the advertisement titled The Climb, a USMC recruiting commercial widely aired at the earlier part of this decade (The Climb).
 Through this specific text, a certain audience is targeted to join the Marines.
 Although some recruiting videos have addressed the families of the recruits or the financial merits of joining a branch of the armed forces, this video is distinct in the fact that it concentrates on the individual person.
 Moreover, what is more interesting than the unique method of advertising is the effectiveness of the text.